neild001/SeekArc/README.md

 ## To use it in your code

-Simply add the View to your Layout (There are several custom attributes)
+Simply add the View to your layout (There are several custom attributes)

         <com.triggertrap.seekarc.SeekArc
             android:id="@+id/seekArc"